 Hsinchu County American School (HCAS) Learner Goals

-Being intelligent does not only mean being book smart.
-We, at HCAS, also recognize emotional, cultural, and other multiple intelligences as described by Dr. Howard Gardner.
+Being intelligent does not mean being only book smart.
+We also recognize emotional, cultural, and other intelligences (as described by Dr. Howard Gardiner).

-Being healthy is not limited to physical body; HCAS also recognizes mental and spiritual health.
-Our students will value and discern what is beneficial and what is harmful to themselves.
+Being healthy is not limited to the physical body; we also recognize mental and spiritual health.
+Our students will be able to discern between what is beneficial and what is harmful to themselves.
 We seek to nurture the whole person.

 Academically Competent Individuals:

 HCAS is an academic institution first and foremost.
-This means that our institution embraces the atmosphere conducive to research, study, and pursuit of truth.
-We forbid our students to lie, plagiarize or cheat for the same reasons.
+Our institution embraces an atmosphere conducive to research, study, and the pursuit of truth.
+Lying, plagiarizing, cheating, and any other form of intellectual dishonesty are absolutely not tolerated.

 Technologically Literate Individuals:

-The Hsinchu Science Park is home to 360 high tech companies including TSMC, Philips, United Microelectronics Corporation, Holtek, AU Optronics and Epistar.
+The nearby Hsinchu Science Park, with its 360 high-tech companies (including TSMC, Philips, United Microelectronics Corporation, Holtek, AU Optronics, and Epistar), is an incentive to our students.
 It is often called the Silicon Valley of Taiwan.
-HCAS values literacy in technology for all of our students.
+At HCAS, we value technological literacy in all of our students.

-The second principle of the Dalton Plan is the principle of cooperation.
-It enables children to master social skills and collaboration through exchanges with a variety of people.
-HCAS value cooperation and we anticipate our graduates to work with anyone in the world.
+We encourage our students to master social skills and collaboration through exchanges with a variety of people, which is the second principle of the Dalton Plan.
+We promote cooperation and anticipate that our graduates will work successfully with anyone in the world.

-According to American philosopher John Dewey, “Education is a social process; education is growth; education is not a preparation for life but is life itself."
-HCAS values individuals who constantly improve themselves via education very much like the Japanese concept of “kaizen”.
+“Education is a social process; education is growth; education is not a preparation for life but is life itself" (American philosopher John Dewey).
+We value students who constantly improve themselves through education, very much in the manner of the Japanese concept of “kaizen”.